bereave/bereave.github.io/docs/README.md

 Discord is by far the best and safest way to trade Identity V accounts, but only if you go about it safely.
 This guide, therefore, will only focus on Discord trading.
 If you have a recent Discord account (made in the past four months), you're going to have trouble trading because most people will not trade or perform services for you.
 This is because your UID is too new if it begins with a 9, and people would rather not risk possible scammer accounts.
 > [How to find your Discord UID.](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

 If you're still willing to navigate Discord (9 UID or not), you have to then pick reputable servers to join.
-Obviously, I'm going to plug the servers I'm staff in; [Trading Nexus](https://discord.gg/hXYz3ZqcAq) and [Antonio's Concert Hall](https://discord.gg/2WRDvZ2DEU).
+Obviously, I'm going to plug the servers I'm staff in; [Trading Nexus](https://discord.gg/hXYz3ZqcAq) and [Truth & Inference Detective Agency](https://discord.gg/4BSueyPWkx).
 Say hi if you want; my display name is almost always "seer gaming."
 At the time of posting this, [Illusion Hall](https://discord.gg/mYJnmnUywP) is the biggest trade server.
 There is also a list compiled in [my trading help server](https://discord.gg/pqFk793nU7), which may help you organize better and join servers quicker.
 You are not required to join, of course, as I'll post most things from there here as well; however, I personally find it easier to check that way.

 # Account worth and offering